helm/helm/examples/guestbook/README.md

 Guestbook example is deployed by following the instructions in the top level [README.md](../../README.md).

-## Understanding the Guestbook example template
+## Understanding the Guestbook example

-Let's take a closer look at the template used by the Guestbook example.
+Let's take a closer look at the configuration used by the Guestbook example.

 ### Replicated services